 The attack has two steps.
 The first step is genotyping of the deletion variants, which is illustrated in Fig 1a.
 The adversary has access to a genome-wide signal profile dataset (S) for a sample of individuals.
 This dataset stores, for each individual, a genome-wide signal profile, for example RNA-seq, or ChIP-Seq data.
-In the first scenario, we assume that the adversary has access to a reference panel of genomic structural variant loci, which are denoted by $p_S$ .
-For each individual, she (we assume the adversary is a female) utilizes the signal profile and genotypes the deletions in $p{S_2}$ .
-After the genotyping, the adversary builds a data matrix with the predicted genotypes, which is denoted by $\tilde{G}$ .
+In the first scenario, we assume that the adversary has access to a reference panel of genomic structural variant loci, which are denoted by p_S .
+For each individual, she utilizes the signal profile and genotypes the deletions in p_S .
+After the genotyping, the adversary builds a data matrix with the predicted genotypes, which is denoted by \tilde{G} .
 We refer to this scenario, where the adversary has access to a reference panel of structural variants, as linking based on "genotyping only".
 The second scenario, also illustrated in Fig 1a, is very similar except that the adversary does not have access to the panel of structural variants but discovers the panel of structural variants from the signal profiles.
 She then uses the signal profiles to genotype the SVs in this de-novo discovered SV panel.
 We refer to this scenario as linking based on "joint discovery and genotyping".
-After the genotyping, the genotyped SV matrix ( $\tilde{G}$ ) includes, for each individual, the predicted SV genotypes, and also the sensitive information about HIV status.
+After the genotyping, the genotyped SV matrix (\tilde{G}) includes, for each individual, the predicted SV genotypes, and also the sensitive information about HIV status. \tilde{G} can also be thought of as a noisy genotype matrix, since the genotype predictions may contain errors.

-The second step of the linking attack is cross-referencing of the individuals in the genotyped SVs ( $\tilde{G}$ ) and the individuals in the genotype dataset, G, illustrated in Fig 1b.
+The second step of the linking attack is cross-referencing of the individuals in the genotyped SVs (\tilde{G}) and the individuals in the genotype dataset, G, illustrated in Fig 1b.
 The SV genotype dataset G is assumed to contain identifying information about individual's identities.
-Thus, we assume that this dataset was previously protected and is either leaked or stolen, e.g. SNPS from a glass.
-The adversary first compares her genotyped SV panel ( $p_S$ ) to the SV panel of the genotype dataset, which denoted by $p_G$ .
+Thus, we assume that this dataset was previously protected and is either leaked or stolen, e.g. variants from a glass.
+The adversary first compares her genotyped SV panel (p_S) to the SV panel of the genotype dataset, which denoted by p_G .
 After the matching of the SVs in the two panels, she compares the genotypes of the matching SVs in two panels.
 She uses this comparison to cross-reference the individuals in two datasets and finds the individuals that best match to each other with respect to genotype match distance, i.e., links the individuals in two datasets.
-The results are used to link the individuals in genotype dataset to those in the signal profile dataset and the sensitive information, e.g..
-HIV status of individuals in the genotype dataset are revealed to the adversary (the matched columns in the final linked matrix).
+The results are used to link the individuals in genotype dataset to those in